Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Discussions

 \subsection{Constraints from existing observations}

 In this work, the parameters are degenerate, as multiple unconstrained parameters have an influence on the same observational features.
-Namely, the efficiency of conversion in X-rays $\eta_{\text{dip}}$ and the dipolar magnetic field of the magnetar $B$ both impact the X-ray plateau luminosity.
+Namely, the efficiency of conversion into X-rays $\eta_{\text{dip}}$ and the dipolar magnetic field of the magnetar $B$ both affect the X-ray plateau luminosity.
 The magnetic field dictates the extraction efficiency of the NS rotational energy, while $\eta_{\text{dip}}$ dictates the conversion efficiency of that energy into X-rays.